settylab/2for1separator/Readme.md

 and suggests susequent calls for the deconvolution.
-Note that if memory resources are exhausted, deconvolution jobs may be cancled by slurm or the operating system and subsequent results missing.
+Note that if memory resources are exhausted, deconvolution jobs may be cancled by slurm or the operating system and subsequent results will be missing.
 The downstream scripts will test for missing results and report a comma sperated list of respective work chunk numbers.
 If you are using slurm you can rerun the slurm jobs of only the specified jobs by passing the list with the `--array=` parameter